pcuba/MonitoringCoronaRt/README.md

-# Monitoring Reproduction Number for Coronavirus Outbreaks
+# Monitoring the Reproduction Number for Coronavirus Outbreaks

  R-code to implement the estimation of time-varying reproduction rates as in Thompson et.al.
 (2019)"Improved inference of time-varying reproduction numbers during infectious